The inside story

-Across the globe, the economic downturn has brought a number of high profile frauds to the surface and in doing so has created a heightened awareness of fraud risk.
-Senior executives worldwide are increasingly focused on how their companies might be vulnerable to fraud and whether or not they mitigate sufficiently the risks of financial loss and reputational damage.
-In November 2010, Deloitte UK issued the results of an Internal Audit Fraud Survey that highlighted a disconnect between perception and reality in how companies are mitigating fraud risk.
-Although focused on UK companies, the survey’s findings may be relevant and insightful to similarly-sized companies worldwide.
+The economic downturn of the last two years has brought a number of high profile frauds to the surface and in doing so has created a heightened awareness of fraud risk.
+This, along with an increasing pressure to improve the bottom line, has focussed the minds of senior executives on how their businesses might be vulnerable to fraud and whether or not they are sufficiently protected to prevent both the risks of financial loss and reputational damage.